jlevy/og-equity-compensation/README.md

 So we’ve laid out the key elements of these subjects, from the ground up:

-- [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations): To understand exactly what equity is, it’s essential to know how stock works and how companies at different stages organize their ownership.
+- [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations): To understand exactly what equity is, it’s essential to know how companies organize their ownership, how stock works, and how ownership typically evolves.
 - [**Equity Compensation Basics**](#equity-compensation-basics): Here we dive into the fundamentals of compensation and when and whether you can sell equity for cash.
   These are important concepts to learn in order to understand what equity might be worth.